jlgingrich/NYTGames/README.md

 ## How to use

-Each supported game is represented as a type that implements `IGame` and some combination of `ICurrentGame` and `IHistoryGame`.
+Each supported game is represented as a module under `Game`.

-`IGame` provides access to the `parse` method, which parses the raw JSON representation of the game into a structured F# data type.
-This is typically not reqired.
+All games provide these methods:

-`ICurrentGame` provides access to the following methods:
+- `parse`: Transforms raw JSON into a strongly-typed F# object.
 - `getCurrentRaw`: Gets a raw unparsed JSON string description of the current puzzle from NYT.
 Contains unneccessary data that are ignored when parsed.
 - `getCurrentGame`: Gets a description of the puzzle for the current date, as determined by the New York Times website.
 All games provide this.

-`IHistoryGame` provides access to the following methods:
+Only certain games provide these methods, depending on whether the API provides access to archived games:

 - `getRaw`: Gets a raw unparsed JSON string description of the specified puzzle from NYT.
 Contains unneccessary data that are ignored when parsed.
 - `getGame`: Gets a description of the puzzle on a specific date.
 Not all games currently provide this due to technical limitations.